apiotrow/apiotrow.github.io/_posts/2014-08-19-Gravity-and-Balance.md

 }

 void FixedUpdate () {
-//make every planet influenced by the gravity of every other planet for(int i = 0; i < planets.Length; i++){
+//make every planet influenced by the gravity of every other planet.
+//the strength of gravitational pull is proportional to its mass for(int i = 0; i < planets.Length; i++){
 	for(int j = 0; j < planets.Length; j++){
 		if (i != j)